asjadnaqvi/stata-spider/README.md

 This package provides the ability to draw spiders Stata.
 It is based on the [Spider plots](https://medium.com/the-stata-guide/stata-graphs-spider-plots-613808b51f73) guide on Medium

-*The package is still beta.
-Please use it and report bugs, errors, enchancements, etc. in the [issue](https://github.com/asjadnaqvi/stata-spider/issues) section.*

 ## Installation

 The package can be installed via SSC or GitHub.
 The GitHub version, *might* be more recent due to bug fixes, feature updates etc, and *may* contain syntax improvements and changes in *default* values.
 See version numbers below.
 Eventually the GitHub version is published on SSC.